koncharman/ClickTMtool/README.md

 keras::install\_keras(tensorflow = "2.8")

-The versions of torch, keras and tensorflow should be compatible with the machine ’s system.
+The versions of torch, keras and tensorflow should be compatible with the machine Â’s system.
 Also, you may need to install specific versions of all libraries, it is an important step that affects some functionalities of ClickTMtool.
 In the future, you might want to install more recent versions so you will need to re-run both scripts from Rstudio.
 ## **Installation of R and Rstudio**
 The following step is to install R and Rstudio.
 For R <https://cran.r-project.org/bin/windows/base/> and Rstudio <https://support--rstudio-com.netlify.app/products/rstudio/download/#download>.
 Current version of Rstudio [RStudio Desktop - Posit](https://posit.co/download/rstudio-desktop/).
 Need to update Rstudio to the latest version.
 No changes in the default settings are needed.